sanwalkashish9-stack/Faculty-leave-manager/README.md

 # Faculty-leave-manager
 # JIMS Faculty Leave Management System
 Project Description
-The **JIMS Faculty Leave Management System** is a web-based application developed to manage and automate the faculty leave process at **Jagannath Institute of Management Sciences (JIMS)**.
+The **JIMS Faculty Leave Management System** is a web-based application developed to manage and automate the faculty leave process at **Jagan Institute of Management Sciences (JIMS)**.
 The system helps in applying, approving, and maintaining leave records efficiently.

 Project Link